twelch/twelch.github.io/_posts/2015-11-01-happy-place.md

 With just a few more steps you can then publish this little app prototype on the web using the [Firebase static hosting service](https://www.firebase.com/docs/hosting/).
 The interactive map above is my published map that I put into an iframe.

-I'm currently working on taking the app example further, creating a production-ready starter project using the GL JS library, React, and webpack.
-This will be forthcoming.
+There's much more you can do with the GL JS library including interacting with map features, filtering and restyling layers on-the-fly, tilting and rotating the map, and more.
+I'm currently working on a production-ready starter project using the GL JS library, React, and webpack.
+Keep an eye on the Github repository for more.

 # Wrap

-So that's it, I hoped you enjoyed getting a glimpse into the overall process and not just the map design.
+So that's it, I hope you enjoyed getting a glimpse into one possible workflow.
+I have high hopes for this software stack and look forward to publishing some production apps in the coming months.
 Until next time.

 <figure>
     <a href="/images/posts/joyofmap/wave.gif"><img src="/images/posts/joyofmap/wave.gif"></a>